Doctor of Education: Suggestions for reform

-Some scholars in the United States have suggested future reforms for both the EdD and PhD in education by calling for a new doctorate for the professional practice of education, which would be for principals, superintendents, policy coordinators, curriculum specialists, teacher educators, program evaluators, etc.; and the distinction between the PhD in education and the EdD would be analogous to the distinction between the PhD in biomedicine and the MD.
-This new degree might be called the Professional Practice Doctorate (PPD), or it might retain the old name of EdD but be severed from old associations.
+Some scholars in the United States have suggested future reforms for both the Ed.D. and Ph.D. in education by calling for a new doctorate for the professional practice of education, which would be for principals, superintendents, policy coordinators, curriculum specialists, teacher educators, program evaluators, etc.; and the distinction between the Ph.D. in education and the Ed.D. would be analogous to the distinction between the Ph.D. in biomedicine and the M.D.
+This new degree might be called the Professional Practice Doctorate (PPD), or it might retain the old name of Ed.D. but be severed from old associations.

-Arthur Levine argued that the current EdD should be retooled into a new professional master's degree, parallel in many ways to the Master of Business Administration (MBA).
+Arthur Levine argued that the current Ed.D. should be retooled into a new professional master's degree, parallel in many ways to the Master of Business Administration (MBA).

-David Imig described reforms to the EdD as including more collaborative work involving the analysis of data collected by others.
-Rather than generating their own data and hypothesis-testing, as PhD students would, a group of EdD students would analyze a specific pool of data from a number of different angles, each writing an individual dissertation on a specific aspect of the data which, when pooled together with the other dissertations, would combine to offer a comprehensive solution to a real-world problem.
+David Imig described reforms to the Ed.D. as including more collaborative work involving the analysis of data collected by others.
+Rather than generating their own data and hypothesis-testing, as Ph.D. students would, a group of Ed.D. students would analyze a specific pool of data from a number of different angles, each writing an individual dissertation on a specific aspect of the data which, when pooled together with the other dissertations, would combine to offer a comprehensive solution to a real-world problem.

-The Carnegie Project on the Education Doctorate is currently working with over 80 institutions to collaboratively redesign the EdD and "to make it a stronger and more relevant degree for the advanced preparation of school practitioners and clinical faculty, academic leaders and professional staff for the nation’s schools and colleges and the learning organizations that support them".
+The Carnegie Project on the Education Doctorate is currently working with over 80 institutions to collaboratively redesign the Ed.D. and "to make it a stronger and more relevant degree for the advanced preparation of school practitioners and clinical faculty, academic leaders and professional staff for the nation’s schools and colleges and the learning organizations that support them".

 Reforms have already been implemented at some institutions.
-For example, in 2013 the Harvard University Graduate School of Education enrolled its final EdD cohort.
-The school now offers the Doctor of Education Leadership (EdLD) and PhD in Education.
+For example, in 2013 the Harvard University Graduate School of Education enrolled its final Ed.D. cohort.
+The school now offers the Doctor of Education Leadership (Ed.L.D.) and Ph.D. in Education.